Unitrans: Operations Manager

 a.
 Work with career and student managers, supervisors, and assistants in an effort to improve the efficiency of operations, address operational needs as they arise, and maintain optimal working conditions for employees.

 b.
 Required to attend at least 3 weekly meetings throughout most service periods.

-II.
+III.
 Provide operations-related information and protocol to all Unitrans employees

 a.
 Assist the TDM in the conduct of Priority and Mandatory.

 b.
 Give presentations at Mandatory meetings as needed.

 c.
 Responsible for creating service guides for drivers to reference during Priority.

 IV.
 Prepare shifts for Driver/Conductor/Supervisor Priorities, ensure shifts are built correctly

 a.
 Responsible for creating/updating Column Structure, Column Guides, and Service Guides for Operators/Supervisors